-- N Z Road Code Learn the NZ road rules at: www.ltsa.govt.nz/roadcode/index.html - Walking Always use the footpaths.
-Use pedestrian crossings when crossing a road, because a car must stop for you.
+N Z Road Code Learn the NZ road rules at: www.ltsa.govt.nz/roadcode/index.html because a car must stop for you.
 Where there are no footpaths, it is always safest to walk on the side of the road facing cars coming towards you, so you can see them coming.